Longfld/ASPNETcoreAngularJWT/README.md

      headers.append("Authorization", "Bearer " + token);

 ************************************************************
-Angular in ASP.NET Core (VS2017 or csproj version)with JWT solution
+Angular (4.3.5) in ASP.NET Core 2 (VS2017 or csproj version)with JWT solution.

+Make sure ASP.NET CORE 2 has been install, it not, go here: https://www.microsoft.com/net/download/core

-after download, go to folder with file ASPNETCoreAngularJWT.csproj and run command:
+after download this repositiry, go to folder with file ASPNETCoreAngularJWT.csproj and run command:

     >dotnet restore